valhizen/IfMoonWereOnlyOnePixel/README.md

 # If the Moon Were Only One Pixel: 3D Interactive Solar System

-![Demo of the interactive 3D Solar System](pics/demo2.png) *Demo: Conceptual visualization of the solar system (not yet to scale)*
+![Demo of the interactive 3D Solar System](pics/demo2.png) *Demo: Visualization of the solar system using a true Moon-diameter-per-pixel scale and light-speed simulation*

 This project is inspired by [Josh Worth's "If the Moon Were Only 1 Pixel"](https://joshworth.com/dev/pixelspace/pixelspace_solarsystem.html), which beautifully depicts the incomprehensible scale of our solar system—using a single pixel to represent the Moon's true diameter (1 pixel = 3,474.4 km).
 While that work offered a 2D, scrollable perspective on cosmic distances, this project takes the concept further into a fully interactive and immersive 3D experience.

 ## Purpose

 The goal is to help users truly appreciate the vastness of space between celestial objects by bringing the "moon-as-a-pixel" concept into three dimensions.
-This visualization lets you not only see, but also navigate and interact with a conceptual, to-scale-inspired solar system.
-You can explore, travel to the planets, and experience the enormous emptiness of space firsthand. *(Note: This version does not yet display fully accurate distances or scales.)*
+This visualization lets you see, navigate, and interact with our solar system at a highly accurate scale—using true distances (1 pixel = 3,474.4 km) and simulating travel at the speed of light.
+Explore, travel to planets, and experience the vast emptiness of space firsthand.

 ## Acknowledgements